nextflow-io/gccbosc18-training/README.md

 process.queue = 'short'
 process.memory = '10 GB'
 process.time = '30 min'
-process.cpus = 8
+process.cpus = 4
 ```

 The above configuration specify the use of the SLURM batch scheduler to run the
 jobs spawned by your pipeline script.
 Then it specifies to use the `short` queue (partition),
-10 gigabyte of memory and 8 cpus per job, and each job can run for no more than 30 minutes.
+10 gigabyte of memory and 4 CPUs per job, and each job can run for no more than 30 minutes.

 Note: the pipeline must be executed in a shared file system accessible to all the computing
 nodes.